Willian199/dart_ddi/README.md

 * `MyService.new.` is the default constructor of the class (e.g., `() => MyService()`).
 * `.builder` defines the parameters for the instance of `MyService`.
 * `.asApplication()` defines the scope of the factory to create a new instance of `MyService` and register the factory in the `dart_ddi` system.
+* `ddiInstance:` optionally routes helper registration to a non-global `DDI` container.
+* Builder helpers expose the registration controls that are safe with their concrete inferred type, including `context`, `priority`, `requires`, and `useWeakReference` for application scope.

 ## Use Cases for Factories